 - Tailoring advertising copy to the preferences of a target demographic group

 Building rapport is a continuous process.
 For instance, even after you have achieved team buy-in for a project, you should continue to build rapport for future collaborations by staying engaged with team members and taking opportunities to thank them for a job well done.
 Consider these examples:

-- Complimenting an employee on the successful completion of a task.
+- Compliment an employee on the successful completion of a task.

-- Serving breakfast to volunteers for a community service project.
+- Serve breakfast to volunteers for a community service project.

 - Articulating the benefits of working for an employer as part of a recruiting information event held on campus